Purpose: Respond to the universal call to holiness.

 -Ephesians 6:12-13

-The military block font style of the name and motto represents the spiritual warfare that St. Paul suggests in Ephesians 6:12-13, and ARMOR is an active engagement in spiritual warfare against the devil's tactics as a response to God's call to be holy.
+The military stencil font style of the name and motto represents the spiritual warfare that St. Paul suggests in Ephesians 6:12-13, and ARMOR is an active engagement in spiritual warfare against the devil's tactics as a response to the universal call to holiness.

 "So stand fast with your loins girded in truth, clothed with righteousness as a breastplate, and your feet shod in readiness for the gospel of peace.
 In all circumstances, hold faith as a shield, to quench all [the] flaming arrows of the evil one.
 And take the helmet of salvation and the sword of the Spirit, which is the word of God."